SiebeA/SiebeA.github.io/README.md

 ## TO-DO GP

 - [ ] .
-- [X] Pronounce ie play an audio of the letter when the user submits
+- [X] add an audio button to the greek game

 - [ ] Also show positive feedback (perhaps compel to press enter to proceed)
 - [ ] standardize each row in the double_letters.html